Author Guidelines

 Tables

 Tables should be numbered consecutively in Arabic numerals according to their appearance in the text.
-Place descriptions of tables below the table body.
+Each table should be referred to in the text; no standalone tables.
+Captions should be above the table.
+Place descriptions of tables above the table.
 Avoid vertical rules.
 Be sparing in the use of tables and ensure that the data presented in tables does not duplicate results described elsewhere in the article.

 Tables should be: